uptane/uptane-standard/uptane-standard.md

 #### Delegations {#targets_role_delegations}

-The Targets role on the Image repository MAY delegate the responsibility of signing metadata to other, custom-defined roles referred to as delegated targets.
+The Targets role on the Image repository can delegate the responsibility of signing metadata to other, custom-defined roles referred to as delegated targets.
 If it does, it SHALL do so as specified in {{delegations_meta}}.

-As responsibility for signing images or a subset of images MAY be delegated to more than one role, it is possible that two different roles will be trusted to sign a particular image.
+As responsibility for signing images or a subset of images could be delegated to more than one role, it is possible that two different roles will be trusted to sign a particular image.
 For this reason, delegations SHALL be prioritized.

-A particular delegation for a subset of images MAY be designated as **terminating**.
+A particular delegation for a subset of images could be designated as **terminating**.
 For terminating delegations, the client SHALL NOT search any further if it does not find validly signed metadata about those images.
 Delegations SHOULD NOT be terminating by default; terminating delegations SHOULD only be used when there is a compelling technical reason to do so.

-A delegation for a subset of images MAY be a multi-role delegation {{TAP-3}}.
+A delegation for a subset of images could be a multi-role delegation {{TAP-3}}.
 A multi-role delegation indicates that multiple roles are needed to sign a particular image and each of the delegatee roles SHALL sign the same metadata.

 Delegations only apply to the Image repository.
 The Targets role on the Director repository SHALL NOT delegate metadata signing responsibility.